deep663/vision-mentix/README.md

 -   **Dark Mode:** A toggle to switch between light and dark themes.
 -   **Component-Based:** Built with reusable React components.
 -   **Fast and Optimized:** Built with Vite for a fast development experience and optimized production builds.
+-   **Our Works Section:** Showcases a portfolio of completed projects.
+-   **Blog Section:** Provides insights and updates from the team.
+-   **Contact Section:** Includes contact information and a contact form.

 ## Tech Stack